BlockstreamResearch/bip-frost-dkg/README.md

        - Send `cert` to all other participants

 In practice, the certificate can also be attached to signing requests instead of sending it to every participant after returning SUCCESS.
+It may still be helpful to check with other participants out-of-band that they have all arrived at the SUCCESS state.
+(TODO explain)

 Proof.
 (TODO for footnote?)
 Integrity: